About universality of large deviation principles for conjugacy invariant permutations: Proof of the results

 \subsection{Proof of Property $\CI{\alpha,\alpha}$ for Ewens distributions}

-For the Ewens distribution, it is known that the law of the total number of cycles has a nice description as a sum of independent Bernoulli variables. \begin{proposition} The number of cycles of $\sigma^{\mathrm{Ew}}_{\theta,n}$ is equal in distribution to $\sum_{i=1}^n a_{\theta,i}$ where $(a_{\theta,i})_{i}$ are independent Bernoulli variables with $\P(a_{\theta,i}=1)=\frac{\theta}{i+\theta-1}$. \end{proposition} This property can be proved independently by the Chinese restaurant process description of Ewens permutations or by the Feller coupling.
+For the Ewens distribution, it is known that the law of the total number of cycles has a nice description as a sum of independent Bernoulli variables. \begin{proposition} The number of cycles of $\sigma^{\mathrm{Ew}}_{\theta,n}$ is equal in distribution to $\sum_{i=1}^n a_{\theta,i}$ where $(a_{\theta,i})_{i}$ are independent Bernoulli variables with $\P(a_{\theta,i}=1)=\frac{\theta}{i+\theta-1}$. \end{proposition} This property can be proved using the Chinese restaurant process description of Ewens permutations.
 It is a classical result, we can cite for example \cite[equation (1.1)]{Ch2013} and \cite{MR3458588}.
 Many concentration inequalities are known for the sum of independent variables.
 For our purpose, we use a special form of the Bennett’s inequality. \begin{proposition}\cite[Theorem 2.9]{Concentration} \footnote{The version we use is\cite[Theorem 2.9]{Concentration} by setting $b=1$.}

-Let $X_1,X_2,\dots,X_n$ be independent random variables such that almost surely $X_i \le 1$ then
+Let $X_1,X_2,\dots,X_n$ be independent random variables such that almost surely $X_i \le 1$.
+Then

 where $v=\sum_{i=1}^n{\E{X^2_i}}$. \end{proposition}

 \begin{corollary} The sequence $(\sigma^{\mathrm{Ew}}_{\theta,n})_{n\geq 1}$ satisfies $\CI{\alpha,\alpha}$, for every $\theta \ge 0 $, and every $\alpha>0$, \end{corollary} \begin{proof} Using Proposition~\ref{Prop: Ewens cycles law}, we have $\#(\sigma^{\mathrm{Ew}}_{\theta,n})\overset d=\sum_{i=1}^n a_{\theta,i}$, and